thinleyw54-ICT/ICT171-Cloud-NMS-Project/Documentation/01-Project-Overview.md

 # Project Overview

-This project demonstrates the implementation of a Cloud-Based Network Monitoring System using Microsoft Azure and Netdata.
+The main objective of this project was to design and implement a cloud-based server and network monitoring system using Microsoft Azure and Netdata.
+The project was developed to demonstrate practical cloud infrastructure deployment, Linux server administration, web hosting, DNS configuration, and network monitoring skills.

-The monitoring environment is hosted on an Ubuntu Linux Virtual Machine deployed in Microsoft Azure.
-Nginx is used as the web server and Netdata provides real-time monitoring of CPU usage, memory consumption, disk activity, and network traffic.
+The system was deployed on a Microsoft Azure Ubuntu Linux Virtual Machine configured as a cloud server environment.
+The server hosts a custom monitoring website using the Nginx web server and provides real-time monitoring through the Netdata monitoring platform.The deployed project website is publicly accessible through the following custom domain https://thinleyict171.it.com.The monitoring system allows users to observe real-time server performance statistics including CPU usage, memory usage, disk activity, and network traffic through a live web-based dashboard.The monitoring dashboard is accessible through http://20.2.86.127:19999

+DNS configuration was implemented using custom domain A records, while HTTPS security was configured using SSL/TLS certificates generated through Certbot.
+The secure HTTPS implementation provides encrypted communication between users and the cloud server.
+GitHub was used for project documentation, version control, screenshots, commands, and repository management.
+The repository demonstrates the project setup process and development progress.

-The project demonstrates cloud computing, Linux administration, DNS configuration, HTTPS implementation, web hosting, and monitoring technologies.
+Overall, this project successfully demonstrates the implementation of a functional cloud-based monitoring server environment integrating cloud hosting, Linux server administration, website hosting, DNS configuration, HTTPS security, and real-time monitoring technologies.